-With the holiday travel season now in full swing, people often have questions about their rights while travelling on the airlines and at the airport.
+Despite the COVID pandemic, holiday travel season is now in full swing.
+People often have questions about their rights while travelling on the airlines and at the airport.
 Unfortunately, things like physical injuries, delays, and lost baggage ruin holiday travel.
 The FAA has published holiday travel safety tips that everyone should follow but unfortunately injuries can still occur.

 If you are injured onboard an aircraft, or while getting onto or off of a plane, the first thing you must do is report the injury to the airplane’s crew or to an airline employee.
 Do this immediately and do it before you leave the plane, the gate area, or the airport!
 Make sure that a report is written even if you don’t think your injury is serious.

 In the rush to get to a holiday destination some people don’t want to be bothered with taking the time to make a report, but that can be a big mistake.
-What first seems like a minor injury may later require a doctor’s treatment, surgery, or worse.
+What first seems like a minor injury may later require a doctor’s treatment, surgery, missed time at work, or worse.

 When reporting an injury to an airline or airport employee be polite but: